-I print fluency pages from math-drills.com and put them in sheet protectors.
+One of my favorite ways to have students practice their facts is simple fluency pages.
+I print the pages from math-drills.com and put them in sheet protectors.
 I print the answer sheet on the back so students can check their own work.
-I also use technology to have my students practice fluency on Xtramath.

 Extension (Center) Activities

-My Guided Math Units include a variety of extension activities to keep your students engaged.
+The Guided Math Units include a variety of activities to keep your students engaged.
 There are sorts, dice games, spinner games, puzzles, board games, and much more.

-By the way–These extension activities are another great way to spiral review throughout the entire year!
-You can keep out a variety of extension activities for students to choose from.
+By the way–these activities are another great way to spiral review throughout the entire year!
+You can keep out a variety of activities for students to choose from.
 Prep MANY early in the year and just rotate them.

 🎉And The Bonus?
-What Does Flexible Guided Math Mean For You?🎉
+What Does Doing Flexible Guided Math Mean For You?🎉